ShuhengLiao/Physics_informed_AM/README.md

 # Thermal modeling of AM using Physics-informed neural networks

-Reference:
-@article{liao2023hybrid,
-  title={Hybrid thermal modeling of additive manufacturing processes using physics-informed neural networks for temperature prediction and parameter identification}, author={Liao, Shuheng and Xue, Tianju and Jeong, Jihoon and Webster, Samantha and Ehmann, Kornel and Cao, Jian}, journal={Computational Mechanics}, pages={1--14}, year={2023}, publisher={Springer}
+The repository for paper: [Hybrid thermal modeling of additive manufacturing processes using physics-informed neural networks for temperature prediction and parameter identification](https://link.springer.com/article/10.1007/s00466-022-02257-9)
-}